cbonoz/chain22/README.md

 Captchains enables customers to provision their own captchas, with the resiliency and auditability of blockchain.

 Each Captcha:
-1. Requests the user to identify a keyword based on an image (not autoselect of images).
+1. Requests the user to identify a keyword based on an image you specify (not autoselect of images).
-2. Requires the user state the latest price of ethereum, but this could be in theory any API-call based question that requires research in order to answer.
+2. Second, requires the user state the latest price of ethereum, but this could be in theory any API-call based question that requires user research in order to correctly answer.
 3. Attempts (successes and failures) are logged to the contract.

 The captcha is also self-driving, operating based on the gas fees of the network in order to process the authentication.
 This makes Captchain work well with lower-cost networks such as Polygon/BSC.